Side effects of bowel cancer radiotherapy

 You can view and print the quick guides for all the pages in the treating bowel cancer section.

-You may get some side effects while you are having the treatment.
+You may get some side effects while you are having radiotherapy.
 The effects usually start gradually during the course of treatment.
 They may carry on for a week or two after the treatment ends.
 These side effects may include

 You may find that you become more and more tired as your treatment goes on.
 This is very common with radiotherapy.
 Tiredness can be an effect of the treatment itself.
 And it can be partly due to travelling back and forth to hospital each day for treatment.

 Your doctor can give you medicines to reduce diarrhoea, so do tell your doctor or specialist nurse if you have this side effect.
-There is information about dealing with diarrhoea in our section about bowel problems with cancer.
-It is important to drink plenty of fluids if you have diarrhoea.
+It is important to drink plenty if you have diarrhoea.

 You may not feel like eating or drinking much if you are feeling sick.
-But it is important to drink plenty of fluids.
+It is important to drink plenty as you may start to become dehydrated.
 If you are having trouble eating, try having high calorie drinks.
 You can get the drinks on prescription or buy them from your chemist.
-There is information about dealing with sickness in our section about coping physically.

 The rectum is very close to the bladder.
 So, bowel radiotherapy can irritate the lining of the bladder.
 You may feel as though you have a bladder infection (cystitis).
 You may feel as though you want to pass urine all the time, but when you go there isn't much there.
 You may have a burning pain when you do pass urine.

-Try to drink plenty of fluids.
+Try to drink plenty.
 Many people think that drinking cranberry juice can be helpful with bladder problems.
 Cranberry juice can increase the effects of warfarin (a blood thinner or anticoagulant).
 So you shouldn't drink cranberry juice if you are taking warfarin.

 Your bladder inflammation will settle down after the treatment is over.
 But let your doctor know if you have any pain when passing urine.
 It could be a sign that you have an infection that needs antibiotic treatment.